Recovering From Arthroscopic Surgery

 What to Expect After Arthroscopic Knee Surgery

-Arthroscopy is a very useful form of surgery that can be used for the treatment of a number of problems.
+Arthroscopy is a very useful form of surgery that is used for the treatment of a number of problems.
 It is important to remember that every surgery may cause some limitations during the recovery period.
-The amount of damage, injury or disease in your knee will strongly influence the outcome of your knee arthroscopy and your recovery time.
+The amount of damage, injury or disease in the joint will strongly influence the outcome of your arthroscopy and your recovery time.

 For instance, if your knee is damaged because of jogging, it is likely that there will be a great deal of wear and tear.
 The weight bearing part of your knee and your articular cushion may be completely gone.
 In this case, you may not be able to achieve complete recovery.
 It will probably be necessary for you to engage in only low impact exercise following surgery.